 We got up at the crack of dawn one morning to try and find ‘that photo spot’.
 After much wandering, we got there eventually.
 But much to my dismay, there were cars parked in the street even in the earliest hours of the morning!

 We stood for a good 20 minutes completely transfixed by the view.
 I think my photo still turned out OK!

 If you stroll around the Old City in the early morning, you’ll see vendors setting up their stalls by hanging many-coloured soumaks (flat-weave rugs) and handwoven carpets against the sandstone walls and over railings.

 There are dozens of shops in Baku Old City selling Azerbaijan souvenirs.
 Some specialise in carpets, others trade in silver, antiques, Soviet memorabilia, tea sets, woolly Papakha hats, and a range of other local products.
 The quality varies and not everything is locally made, so take your time to shop around.

 If you’re interested in learning more about Azerbaijan’s carpet weaving heritage, I recommend taking a day trip to see the carpet workshops in Quba.

-Try Azeri pakhlava
+13. Try Azerbaijani pakhlava